CmdrCody51/OctoPrint-MarlinSlider/extras/marlinslider.md

 **TODO**:
 Longer description of your plugin, configuration examples etc.
-This part will be visible on the page at http://plugins.octoprint.org/plugin/marlinslider/ Adds a sliders to the controls page for setting the speed of your fans, feedrate and flowrate. with a settings page that allows limiting the fan's output power and min/max feedrates and flowrates.
+This part will be visible on the page at http://plugins.octoprint.org/plugin/marlinslider/ Adds sliders to the controls page for setting the speed of your fans, feedrate and flowrate. with a settings page that allows limiting the fan's output power and min/max feedrates and flowrates.